TMRPenn/CFI/README.md

 # CFI
-Code for / related to the valuation of complex financial instruments (derivative instruments)
+Repository of code and information related to the valuation of complex financial instruments / derivative instruments